-During pregnancy, dark, blotchy, brown, coloured patches can appear on the skin of your face.
-Most commonly on the forehead, upper lip and cheeks.
+During pregnancy, dark, blotchy, brown, colored patches can appear on the skin of your face.
+Most commonly on the forehead, upper lip, and cheeks.

 The condition is cleverly known as the mask of pregnancy.
 Your skin blotches can line up perfectly causing it to appear as if you are wearing an opera mask.

 The mask of pregnancy is perfectly natural and commonly affects over 50% of expectant mothers.
 Don't let your new look cause you emotional stress.
 Good news, the mask of pregnancy is only temporary and usually disappears after giving birth or, in some cases, after you finish breastfeeding.

 I am going to go into some technical language here about how the mask of pregnancy is caused.
 If you are not one who can stomach science talk then feel free to jump on to the next section about who is most commonly affected.
 I won't judge you.

 The technical term for the mask of pregnancy is melasma (also known as chloasma).
 Melasma is caused by an increase in estrogen levels brought on by pregnancy.
 This estrogen spike stimulates excess melanin production.

 Melanin is a brown pigment that provides the skin with its color.
 The darker your skin, the more melanin it contains.
 Excess production of melanin will cause it to form deposits on the skin, resulting in the visibly blotchy appearance that is named the mask of pregnancy.

 Genetics play a major part in whether or not you will have to put up with skin discoloration on your face.

 The mask of pregnancy is especially common in women with darker skin and those of Asian descent.
 If your mother experienced skin discoloration on her face during pregnancy then there is a good chance that you will as well.